Best Medigap Plans for Low-Income Seniors

 - Health and wellness benefits

-Proper health care should never be a luxury.
-Unfortunately, some older adults struggle to pay for medical costs.
-Medicare supplement plans, also known as Medigap, are designed to fill in the gaps Original Medicare doesn’t cover.
+Health care should never be a luxury.
+Medicare supplement plans, also known as Medigap plans, are designed to fill in the gaps Original Medicare doesn’t cover.
 You may experience sticker shock, as some Medigap plans cost hundreds of dollars each month.
 The good news is not all plans will break the bank!
-There are budget-friendly options, as well as federal and state cost assistance programs, to help ensure your health and well-being remain a priority.

 The Best Medigap Plans for Low-Income Seniors